sizovs/boring-stack/README.md

 * alpine.js for sprinkling JS here and there
 * css for styling w/o build tools

-By looking into the code you'll discover some lesser-known gems such as Japa testing library or Vine validation library.
+By looking into the code, you'll discover lesser-known gems like the Japa testing library and the Vine validation library.
+I learned about them from the Adonis framework, which I find to be the best full-stack framework for Node.
+You should give it a try if you like TypeScript.

 # Provisioning infra
 ```